SAP-samples/cloud-sfsf-benefits-ext/README.md

 1. Prerequisites

   * Access to *SAP HANA Cloud Platform extension package* or *SAP HANA Cloud Platform trial* account
-  * *SAP HANA Cloud Platform* development enviroment [Details](https://help.hana.ondemand.com/help/frameset.htm?e815ca4cbb5710148376c549fd74c0db.html)
+  * *SAP HANA Cloud Platform* development environment [Details](https://help.hana.ondemand.com/help/frameset.htm?e815ca4cbb5710148376c549fd74c0db.html)

 2. Configure the project build

  You need to set the following environment variables in order to configure the local project build.

- * *NW_CLOUD_SDK_PATH* - defines the path to the downloaded SAP HANA Cloud Platform SDK.
- * *NW_CLOUD_SDK_VERSION* - defines the version of the used SAP HANA Cloud SDK version.
  * *ECLIPSE_HOME* - defines the path to eclipse installation folder.
- * *SAP_UI5_VERSION* - defines the SAP UI5 version installed in the *SAP HANA Cloud Platform* development enviroment.
-You can see the installed verion in *Eclipse>Help>About Eclipse>SAP UI5* button
+ * *SAP_UI5_VERSION* - defines the SAP UI5 version installed in the *SAP HANA Cloud Platform* development environment.
+You can see the installed version in *Eclipse>Help>About Eclipse>SAP UI5* button

- To define the environment variable in MS Windows go to your *Computer>Properties>Advanced System Settings>Environment variables* and create a new user variable e.g. *NW_CLOUD_SDK_VERSION* and enter the path to the directory where you have the downloaded the SAP HANA Cloud SDK.
+ To define the environment variable in MS Windows go to your *Computer>Properties>Advanced System Settings>Environment variables* and create a new user variable e.g. *ECLIPSE_HOME* and enter the path to the directory where is the Eclipse IDE.
 The other variables are defined in similar way.

 Run on Local Server
 -------------------